Asana/asana2sql/README.md

 * You have an Asana API access token of `0/123456789abcdef`.
 * The ID of your project is `1234567890`.

+Most options are self-explanatory and limited help can be found by passing either the `-h` or `--help` option.

 ### Creating Tables

-Tables can be automatically created.
+Tables can be generated using the `create` command.
 This includes a table for the project and the additional tables needed to normalize the data.
 The tables will be in third normal form.

 ```
 asana2sql.py --access_token 0/123456789abcdef --project_id 1234567890 \